This subsection contains items to adjust the overall features and settings of the forum.

 We don't allow attachments by default.
 Further settings for attachments in Private Messages are in the Attachment Settings.
 There you can define the number of attachments per message for instance.

-phpBB 3.2 uses a plugin system to allow easy switching between different spambot countermeasures.
+phpBB 3.0 uses a plugin system to allow easy switching between different spambot countermeasures that incorporate a CAPTCHA.
 Available plugins are automatically loaded from the includes/captcha/plugins directory in your installation.

 phpBB ships with these plugins installed: